-The U.S. Department of Homeland Security (DHS) will no longer accept the standard state-issued driver’s licenses issued by five states as valid identification at U.S. airports starting Jan.
-22, 2018.
+The U.S. Department of Homeland Security (DHS) has delayed the date when it will stop accepting some states' standard-issue driver’s licenses as valid identification at U.S. airports.

 Part of Public Law 109-13 passed by the 109th Congress is called the REAL ID Act of 2005.
 It mandates that states and territory must require proof of U.S. citizenship or proof that a person has been “lawfully admitted for permanent or temporary residence in the United States” before issuing a driver’s license or state ID card for those documents to be considered acceptable for “official federal purposes.”